Jeff Howard: Minnesota Vikings

 Howard joined the Minnesota Vikings for the NFL season as assistant to the head coach, Leslie Frazier.
 In he was promoted to defensive assistant and continued at the defensive assistant-linebackser in and assistant defensive backs in for the season.

 Cleveland Browns

 On January 29, 2020, the Cleveland Browns announced that Howard would be joining their team under Head Coach Kevin Stefanski as the team's defensive backs coach and pass game coordinator.
 Howard missed the team's wild card playoff game against the Pittsburgh Steelers on January 10, 2021, due to COVID-19 protocols.

 Los Angeles Chargers

 On February 11, 2023, the Los Angeles Chargers hired Howard as their linebackers coach.

 Seattle Seahawks

 In February 2024, he was hired as the safeties coach for the Seahawks.
+He was part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.